FelixOnline/v2/content/articles/2014-1-24-the-epigenetic-revolution.md

 subtitle: >
   Keir Little on research that redefines our knowledge of inheritance
 date: "2014-01-24 09:57:27 +0000"

 # Attributes from Felix Online V1
 id: "4287"
 old_path: /science/4287/the-epigenetic-revolution
 aliases:
  - /science/4287/the-epigenetic-revolution
+imported: true
+comments:
+ - But the HGP did indeed keep its promise of providing a mostly complete reference genomeAny wild predictions above that from overeager futurologists can and should be dismissed as mere speculation

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true